axnyang/CS401/index.md

 # 2. Data Collection and Descriptive Analysis

-## 2.1 Collecting and combining song metadata

-We based our project on the <a href="https://labrosa.ee.columbia.edu/millionsong/">Million Song Dataset</a>.
+We based our project on the <a href="https://labrosa.ee.columbia.edu/millionsong/Million">Million Song Dataset</a>.
 The Million Song Dataset is a freely-available collection of audio features and metadata for a million contemporary popular music tracks.
-The Million Song Dataset is also a cluster of complementary datasets contributed by the community, such as the <a href="https://labrosa.ee.columbia.edu/millionsong/musixmatch">musicXmatch </a>, the official lyrics collection of the Million Song Dataset or genre annotation datasets.
+The Million Song Dataset is also a cluster of complementary datasets contributed by the community, such as the <a href="https://labrosa.ee.columbia.edu/millionsong/musixmatch">musicXmatch </a>, the official lyrics collection of the Million Song Dataset

-We first created a dataframe using the Tagtraum genre annotation dataset (genre_dataset).
+Using an additional dataset obtained from the million song website that contains genre information, we created genre_dataset.
 This dataset contains genre information for 191401 songs.
-Then, we create an other dataframe, "year_dataset", using the part of the MSD that has information about the year each track was released.
+The cell below contains code for putting this data into a proper-formatted dataframe.
+Another helpful dataset obtained from the website of million song dataset is one that contains year the track was released.
 In addition to year, it also contains track_id, the name of the artist, and title of the track.
-This "year_dataset" contains 515576 data points.
-We combine the "genre_dataset" dataframe with the "year_dataset" dataframe: since we wanted to analyze the progression of feminism through lyrics over time, and we were also interested in how women were portrayed in different genres of music, we decided to take the intersection of these datasets (inner join on track ID), and the resulting data frame contains 152793 data points.
-This final dataset will be the one we will conduct our study on.
+This dataset contains 515576 data points.
+Since we wanted to analyze the progression of feminism through lyrics over time, and we were also interested in how women were portrayed in different genres of music, we decided to take the intersection of these datasets (inner join on track ID), and the resulting data frame contains 152793 data points.
+We save it to a csv file for accessing in the future.

-The resulting dataframe contains information about Track ID, Year, Artist Name, Title of the song and Genre of the song.
-The years span from 1922 to 2010 and the genres come as a single label for each song, with few standards categories only.
-We decided not to use annotations like "pop-rock", "fusion jazz" and other combinations of genres in order to simplify the analysis of the data.

 ```python